UNCSA names design team for Stevens Center renovation. Project to take about three years.

 UNC School of the Arts launched on Thursday the long-awaited renovation of the Stevens Center by announcing the design team for the multiphase project.

-Little Diversified Architectural Consulting of Charlotte and Steinberg Hart of Los Angeles have been hired to handle Phase One of the renovation of the downtown Winston-Salem theatre.
+Little Diversified Architectural Consulting of Charlotte and Steinberg Hart of Los Angeles have been hired to handle Phase One of the renovation of the downtown Winston-Salem theater.
 The university owns the 77,500-square-foot facility.

 The Forsyth County legislative delegation was able to secure $29.8 million for the project in the 2021-22 state budget.
 UNCSA is requesting another $12.4 million in future state funding.